SoftwareAG/c8y-docs/content/edge/edge-installation-bundle/accessing-platform.md

 <br>

 {{< c8y-admon-info >}}
 The cookie banner is turned on by default on the Edge appliance instances.
-This feature can be configured, see [{{< enterprise-tenant >}} > Customizing your platform > Branding](/users-guide/enterprise-tenant/#branding).
+This feature can be configured, see [Branding](/enterprise-tenant/customization/#branding).
 {{< /c8y-admon-info >}}

 * Click **Agree and Proceed** to accept the default cookie settings (required and functional cookies enabled).